|Position:||University of Nebraska Athletics|

 In 2007, McKnight's volleyball and baseball guides were both voted "Best in the Nation" by CoSIDA.
 In 2008, McKnight was honored by the American Volleyball Coaches Association (AVCA) as its Sports Information Director of the Year.

-McKnight has also served for five years as a member of the NCAA's College World Series Media Coordination Team.
-McKnight served as president of the National Collegiate Baseball Writers of America during the 2007-08 academic year and is currently in his seventh year of serving on CoSIDA's Academic All-America Committee.
+McKnight has also served for seven years as a member of the NCAA's College World Series Media Coordination Team and has served as the official scorer at Men's College World Series since 2013.
+McKnight served as president of the National Collegiate Baseball Writers of America during the 2007-08 academic year and is currently in his 11th year of serving on CoSIDA's Academic All-America Committee.